Shreyank-K/Lucrum/README.md

-# Lucrum
+# Lucrum 💸
-A python-based financial assistant web-application built on the Streamlit library.
+A python based financial assistant web application built using the Streamlit library.